-For example, assume a company with a calendar year fiscal year has granted relative TSR awards every year since 2018 in March with a three-year performance period.
+For example, assume a company with a calendar year fiscal year has granted relative TSR awards every year in March since 2018.
+The awards have a three-year performance period.
 This company will likely need eight new Monte Carlo simulations:

 - Two Monte Carlo simulations of 12/31/2019 (for both the 2018 and 2019 grants)

 - Two Monte Carlo simulations as of 12/31/2020 (for both the 2019 and 2020 grants)